-Because she was well received by audiences, she won several more multi-episode roles in iconic shows like Sanford and Son, What's Happening!!, and Baby I'm Back, and then she struck gold on another popular black TV sitcom.
+Because she was well-received by audiences, she won several more multi-episode roles in iconic shows like Sanford and Son, What's Happening!!, and Baby I'm Back.
+Then she struck gold on another popular black TV sitcom.

-Helen Martin first appeared on Good Times in the episode titled "Florida Flips."
-In this episode, Martin didn't portray her signature role of "Wanda," but her guess spot was still memorable because the character she portrayed put the prim and proper Florida Evans (Esther Roll) on the defensive by asking her a question about her sex life with her husband, James Evans, Jr. (John Amos).
+Helen Martin first appeared on Good Times in the episode "Florida Flips."
+In this episode, Martin didn't portray her signature role of "Wanda."
+However, her guess spot was still memorable because the character she portrayed put the prim and proper Florida Evans (Esther Roll) on the defensive by asking her about her sex life with her husband, James Evans, Jr. (John Amos).

 Just as she had done in the 1970s, Helen Martin flowed through the 1980s with plenty of guest spots.
 She secured roles on iconic 80s TV shows like Alice, Benson, Hill Street Blues, The Jefferson's, St. Elsewhere, and many others.

-It was at the end of the decade that Helen Martin struck gold yet again.
+At the end of the decade, Helen Martin struck gold yet again.
 This time she landed the role of Pearl Shay, yet another neighbor.
-This time she was neighbors to Marla Gibbs and Jackee Harry's characters on the 80s TV hit sitcom, 227.
+In this role, she was neighbors to Marla Gibbs and Jackee Harry's characters on the 80s TV hit sitcom 227.

 227 was Martin's most enduring role as she appeared not as a guest star but as a series regular.
 She showed up in more than 115 episodes.